NLnetLabs/rpki-doc/source/rpki/bgp-routing.rst

     Regardless of the path length, the announcement of a more specific prefix always wins

-With this in mind, there are several problems that can arise as a result of this behavior.
+With this in mind, there are several problems that can arise as a result of this behaviour.

 Routing Errors
 --------------